helpingstar/cs285-script/script/CS_285_Lecture_2_Imitation_Learning_Part_2.md

 37. And the cost is a function of states and actions, and we'll say that the cost is zero if the action is the same as the human driver's action.
 38. So let's assume the human driver has a deterministic policy.
 39. It's not hard to extend this to stochastic policies, but it makes a lot of the notation very complex.
-40. So we'll just say that say that the human driver has a deterministic policy, Pi star, the cost is zero if the action matches what they would have done, and it's 1 otherwise.
+40. So we'll just say that say that the human driver has a deterministic policy, π star, the cost is zero if the action matches what they would have done, and it's 1 otherwise.
 41. And that's a very convenient cost to define, because you can basically say that whenever the policy that you learn makes a mistake, you pay a cost of 1.
 42. So the total cost is basically the number of mistakes you're going to make.
 43. Notice here that I started mixing up S and O.